trading-app-ca/part-a-docs/README.md

 **What:** Wants to learn about the platform
 **Why:** To understand its features and benefits

-* As Tom, I want to visit the Home, About, Features, and Contact pages so that I can learn about the platform and understand its features and benefits.
+* As Tom, I want to visit the Home page to access information: About the platform and the Features available so that I can learn about the platform and make an informed decision.

-**Persona:** Rachel, a concerned user
-**What:** Wants to read the privacy policy
-**Why:** To understand how her data is being used

-* As Rachel, I want to read the privacy policy so that I can understand how my data is being used and protected.

-**Persona:** Steve, a cautious user
-**What:** Wants to read the terms of service
-**Why:** To know the rules and regulations of using the platform

-* As Steve, I want to read the terms of service so that I can know the rules and regulations of using the platform.

 ### Error Handling